Systematic Investment Plans offered by mutual funds are a great way to build wealth over a long period of time.

 SIPs, as highlighted above, inculcate discipline in an investor and they remain invested in the market for some time.

 4.Rupee Cost Averaging

 With SIPs you don’t have to time the market.
 Anyways, timing the market isn’t possible.
 A wise investor accepts this fact well in advance and thus looks out for ways to make investing fruitful and beneficial.

 One such technique is rupee cost averaging, in which an investor seeks to average out the cost of investment by investing regularly irrespective of the levels at which the market is hovering.

-The strategy of investing regularly in both upmarket and downmarket, results in averaging out the overall cost and thus, eliminates the need of timing the market which is anyways impossible to do.
+The strategy of investing regularly in both upmarket and downmarket results in averaging out the overall cost and thus, eliminates the need for timing the market which is anyways impossible to do.